tiendn/cosmos-sdk/docs/architecture/adr-070-unordered-transactions.md

 When an un-ordered transaction is included into a block, the transaction hash is recorded in a dictionary.
-New transactions are checked against this dictionary for duplicates, and to prevent the dictionary grow indefinitely, the transaction must specify `timeout_timestamp` for expiration, so it's safe to removed it from the dictionary after it's expired.
+New transactions are checked against this dictionary for duplicates, and to prevent the dictionary grow indefinitely, the transaction must specify `timeout_timestamp` for expiration, so it's safe to remove it from the dictionary after it's expired.

 The dictionary can be simply implemented as an in-memory golang map, a preliminary